charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/Git.md

 - good practice with rebase and merge:
 	- create a branch. its like saving your game before you battle the boss
 	- *come back to the think like a git @ testing out merges to get more comfortable with merges*

+#### Git in the real world
+- go back to the lesson git in the real world TOP when getting in trouble with git

+##### git workflow for open source contributions